GenericMappingTools/gmt/doc/rst/source/xyz2grd.rst

 xyz2grd
 *******

+.. only:: not man

     xyz2grd - Convert data table to a grid file

 Synopsis
 --------